stxmjh/pdbIIfasta/README.md

 and can seriously impede the speed and accuarcy of bioinformatics studies.

 You need to know the EXACT sequence you are working with and this can be hard to determine sometimes from multiple sources of information.
-The pdbIIfasta programme was written to overcome that problem.
-It tells you precisely what the sequence is for the structure you are working with.

 Usage
 =======